-Cricket fans around Australia took to Twitter to cheer on their teams and favourite players as the ICC Cricket World Cup played out across the country last month.
-With more than half a million tweets being viewed over 64 million times, the ICC Cricket World Cup lit up the social stadium as viewers flocked to second screen devices to take part in the real time conversation unfolding on Twitter.
+Australian cricket fans took to Twitter to cheer on their teams and favourite players as the ICC Cricket World Cup played out across the country last month.
+With more than half a million tweets being viewed over 64 million times by Australians, the ICC Cricket World Cup lit up the social stadium as viewers flocked to second screen devices to take part in the real time conversation unfolding on Twitter.

 Nielsen Twitter TV Ratings is the first-ever measure of the total activity and reach of TV-related conversation on Twitter.
 Nielsen Twitter TV Ratings measure not only “authors”— the number of people Tweeting about TV programs — but also the much larger “audience” of people who actually view those Tweets.

 Nielsen Twitter TV Ratings measures all programs across more than 100 Free-to-Air and Subscription TV Channels, providing:

 - Metrics of Activity and Reach for episode, program, network station.

 - Insight and ranking mentions of actors, cast/talent, athletes, sports teams.